topzar/awesome-laravel-packages/README.md

     * <a target="_blank" href="https://github.com/wowiwj/ding-notice">laravel-ding-notice</a> 钉钉推送机器人消息发送laravel扩展包
     * <a target="_blank" href="https://github.com/swisnl/laravel-fulltext">laravel-fulltext</a> Fulltext indexing and searching for Laravel
     * <a target="_blank" href="https://github.com/swooletw/laravel-swoole">laravel-swoole</a> High performance HTTP server based on Swoole.
 Speed up your Laravel or Lumen applications.
+    * <a target="_blank" href="https://github.com/Xethron/migrations-generator">migrations-generator</a> Laravel Migrations Generator: Automatically generate your migrations from an existing database schema.

 ### Awesome Laravel
    * <a target="_blank" href="https://github.com/slimkit/thinksns-plus">thinksns-plus</a>  一个强大的社交系统